The Best Road Trips In The World

 The Karakoram Highway is among the highest highway in the world, connecting Pakistan and China over the world’s highest border crossing at Khunjerab Pass.
 Since the Karakoram Highway follows a historically important trade route of the Silk Road and because of the difficulties faced in its construction the KKH is unofficially considered the 8th wonder of the world.

-Crossing three of the highest mountain ranges on earth: the Himalaya, Karakorams, and the Hindu Kush, the Karakoram Highway is undoubtedly one of the most exhilarating road trips you’ll ever take on.
+Crossing three of the highest mountain ranges on earth: the Himalayas, Karakorams, and the Hindu Kush, the Karakoram Highway is undoubtedly one of the most exhilarating road trips you’ll ever take on.

 More posts along the Karakoram Highway